Originally written in June 2025. This is a more detailed version of a talk from around the same time.

 You still set direction.
 You still check the diff.

 You hand it a ticket and some context.
-It plans, edits N files, runs tests, and opens a pull request.
+It plans, edits several files, runs tests, and opens a pull request.
 You do code review and poke holes in the reasoning.

-On a good day, this feels like magic.
-On a bad day, it feels like that intern who says “Done!” with a smile while the staging environment quietly explodes.
+On a good day, this feels useful.
+On a bad day, it feels like an intern who says “Done!” while the staging environment quietly breaks.

 “Here is a backlog and a cloud account.
 Go build the product and email me when it is ready.”